openshift/training/README.md

-# OpenShift The Easy Way
+# OpenShift 4 (beta) on AWS
 This tutorial walks you through setting up OpenShift the easy way.
-This guide is for people looking for a fully automated command to bring up a self-managed OpenShift cluster in a target cloud platform.
+This guide is for people looking for a fully automated command to bring up a self-managed pre-release (beta) OpenShift 4 cluster on Amazon AWS.

-OpenShift The Easy Way is optimized for learning how a self-managed OpenShift cluster functions.

-> The results of this tutorial should not be viewed as production ready, but don't let that stop you from learning!
+> The results of this tutorial should not be viewed as production ready.

 ## Target Audience

-The target audience for this tutorial is someone exploring a production OpenShift cluster and wants to understand how everything fits together.
+The target audience for this tutorial is a user looking to install and operate a pre-release OpenShift 4 cluster for early access, who wants to understand how everything fits together.

 ## Cluster Details

-OpenShift The Easy Way guides you through creating a highly available OpenShift cluster.
+This document guides you through creating a highly available OpenShift cluster on AWS.

 ## Labs

-This tutorial assumes you have familiarity with a cloud platform.
+This tutorial assumes you have familiarity with Amazon AWS.

 * [Prerequisites](docs/01-prerequisites.md)
 * [Installing the Cluster](docs/02-install.md)